Ayushhgupta39/Scribble-ICP-DApp/README.md

 dfx deploy
 ```

-Once the job completes, your application will be available at
+Once the job completes, your application will be available at <br>
 `http://localhost:4943?canisterId={asset_canister_id}`.

 Additionally, if you are making frontend changes, you can start a development server with